 Every year, between late January and mid-February, the desert city of Tucson, Arizona, undergoes a radical transformation.
 It is no longer just a Southwestern city; it becomes the Global Capital of Precious Stones, Minerals, and Fossils.

-The following report breaks down the event through its most compelling statistics, demonstrating its unparalleled economic and cultural impact.
+The following report breaks down the event through its most compelling official statistics, demonstrating its unparalleled economic and cultural impact.

 1. The 6 Million Economic Engine

 The most staggering figure associated with the showcase is its direct financial contribution to the local and global economy.
-According to the latest comprehensive study, the event generates over $286 million in direct spending.
+According to the comprehensive study, the event generates over $286 million in direct spending.

 Source: Visit Tucson: Gem Show Generates $286 Million in Direct Spending